 Slack resembles a chatroom where you converse with colleagues in rooms called ‘channels’, or via direct (private) messages.
 You can create a channel for a project, topic, team, or pretty much anything else you like.
 When someone messages you directly using your @username, you even get a notification in the corner of your screen, and a sound effect too, if you like, so you won’t miss a thing.

 With Slack, the emphasis is on immediacy of communication.
-Watch the tour video, and you’ll see there’s heavy emphasis on helping users to be present with their team’s activity as-it-happens.
+Read the features page, and you’ll see there’s a heavy emphasis on helping users to be present with their team’s activity as-it-happens.
 Share files, provide feedback, have discussions and make group decisions, all in one place.
 And with apps for web browsers and phones as well as a desktop application, you can take Slack wherever you go, so you’re always connected.

 Simple as that then!
 Less email, plus more communication, equals more productivity.
 It sounds too good to be true, and it is.
 Because while a transition to a Slack-based workplace might reduce the size of your out-of-control email inbox, that doesn’t mean it will naturally increase your productivity as a result.
 Far from it.
 In fact, if anything, I think it runs the risk of reducing productivity.